Protect Your Rights: Eminent Domain Attorneys – Minnesota

 How Sever Walker Padgitt Can Help You

-Sever Walker Padgitt makes it our mission to protect the rights of landowners in Minnesota and across the country.
+Sever Walker Padgitt’s mission is to protect the rights of landowners in Minnesota and across the country.
 Far too many landowners walk away with less compensation than they deserve in their eminent domain case.
-But we’re here to change that trend by offering our legal expertise and advice in court.
+We’re here to change that trend by offering our legal expertise and advice in court.

 Whether you have a large or small eminent domain case, we’re ready to defend your rights.
-Contact us today to get in touch with an experienced eminent domain attorney near you.
+Contact us today to get in touch with an experienced eminent domain attorney to fight for you in Minnesota.

 Contact Us